 |STEP 2: Locate the power steering reservoir.
 Clean the reservoir cap with a clean cloth to avoid debris falling in.|

 |STEP 3: Remove the reservoir cap by twisting the cap counterclockwise.
 If you can’t remove the cap quickly, you may find removing the engine air tube easier.
 As you pull the cap, have a rag in hand to wipe off the dipstick.
 Be careful not to get any contaminants in the reservoir.|

 |STEP 5: Reinstall the cap back on the reservoir.
 Remove the cap again and check the fluid level on the dipstick.
 If the level is below the MIN mark, add power steering fluid to bring the level up, but be careful to stay under the MAX mark.
 DO NOT overfill the power steering reservoir beyond the High/Max mark.
 If you add more fluid, you should remove some using a fluid transfer pump.
 Once you have the correct level, reinstall the cap and take the car for a spin.
 Ensure you don’t hear any whining or groaning from the power steering.
 Double-check the power steering level, to ensure that the level is correct.

 If your car is at operating temperature, check the fluid level at the upper Max and Min marks on the dipstick, indicated by the 80°C writing.
 If your engine is cold, check the fluid level at the lower marks on the dipstick, Max/Min at the 20°C range.

 What kind of power steering fluid to use on Mercedes-Benz?

-Always verify with your dealer or look it up on your owners manual the type of power steering fluid that you should use on your car.
-In most models Mercedes-Benz uses Pentosin CHF 11S fluid.
-Pentosin power steering fluid is sold at the dealerships but you can buy it for less online.
+Always verify with your dealer or look up the type of power steering fluid you should use on your car on your owner’s manual.
+In most models, Mercedes-Benz uses Pentosin CHF 11S fluid.
+Pentosin power steering fluid is sold at dealerships, but you can buy it for less online.